 This course is only available for MA-students accepted on the Screen Cultures program.

-The lecture parts will highlight important principles, arguments, and other relevant aspects of the curriculum; the accompanying seminar parts will focus on discussions and additional perspectives on the texts, in part as developed and presented by the students.
+The lecture parts will highlight important principles, arguments, and other relevant aspects of the curriculum; the accompanying seminar parts will focus on discussions and additional perspectives on the texts, in part as developed and presented by the students themselves.

 Students are expected to read and make careful notes during and between sessions on the curriculum and other relevant texts.
-Such notes will then be useful resources for both in-class discussion and presentations, as well as for the term paper.
+Such notes will then be useful resources for both in-class discussion and presentations, as well as for the portfolio texts (see below: Examination).

 This course has an obligatory qualifying assignment.
-Students are required to give an in-class presentation of one of the texts on the curriculum; this presentation will be scheduled at the beginning of the course.
-This presentation is mandatory, and must be passed in order to submit the term paper/exam at the end of the semester.
+Students are required to give an in-class presentation of one of the texts on the curriculum and relate it to their own screen cultural interests.
+This presentation will be scheduled at the beginning of the course.
+The presentation is mandatory and must be passed in order for the portfolio exam to be submitted at the end of the semester.

 Examination support material

 The exam consists of a portfolio of three texts of 3-4 pages each.
 The obligatory qualifying assignments must be passed in order to submit the portfolio.

 Grades are awarded on a scale from A to F, where A is the best grade and F is a fail.
 Read more about the grading system.